curlybenltd/typist/README.md

 }
 ```

-With typist, we're going to create a type module _instead_.
-This module gives us safe ways to create, validate, and parse instances of `Fruit`.
+With typist we won't define a `type`.
+Instead, we're going to create a type module by invoking `type()` as a function.
+This type module gives us safe ways to create, validate, and parse instances of `Fruit`.

-To create the typist module, we import the `typist` function and pass it a type description:
+Import the `type()` function and pass it a type description:

 ```TypeScript
 import { type, types } from "@curlyben/typist"